ryantd42/NY-Legislative-Git/2023/S3249B-2023/bill.md

  smoke detecting alarm device or devices,
-  b.  such device or devices shall be installed in an area so that it is clearly audible  in  each  bedroom  or  other  room  used  for  sleeping purposes,  with intervening doors closed, in accordance with rules to be promulgated by the council,
+  b.  such device or devices shall be installed in an area so that it is clearly audible  in  each  bedroom  or  other  room  used  for  sleeping

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08131-05-4
+  LBD08131-07-4
- S. 3249--A  2
+ S. 3249--B  2

+ purposes,  with intervening doors closed, in accordance with rules to be promulgated by the council,
   c.
-EVERY MULTIPLE-FAMILY DWELLING AND DWELLING  ACCOMMODATION  LOCATED IN A BUILDING OWNED AS A CONDOMINIUM OR COOPERATIVE IN THE STATE USED AS A  RESIDENCE  SHALL  HAVE  INSTALLED  AN  OPERABLE  SINGLE STATION SMOKE DETECTING ALARM DEVICE OR DEVICES IN AN AREA SO THAT IT IS CLEARLY AUDI- BLE  IN  EACH COMMON SPACE, WITH RULES TO BE PROMULGATED BY THE COUNCIL.
- FOR PURPOSES OF THIS SUBDIVISION, COMMON SPACE MEANS A SPACE  ACCESSIBLE BY ALL RESIDENTS, INCLUDING, BUT NOT LIMITED TO, A LOBBY, A HALLWAY, AND A STAIRWELL,
+EVERY  MULTIPLE-FAMILY  DWELLING,  EXCEPT  FOR A PROPERTY OWNED OR OPERATED BY A PUBLIC HOUSING AUTHORITY SUBJECT  TO  FEDERAL  SAFETY  AND INSPECTION STANDARDS PURSUANT TO TITLE TWENTY-FOUR OF THE CODE OF FEDER- AL  REGULATIONS,  AND EVERY DWELLING ACCOMMODATION LOCATED IN A BUILDING OWNED AS A CONDOMINIUM OR COOPERATIVE IN THE STATE USED AS A  RESIDENCE, SHALL  HAVE  INSTALLED  AN OPERABLE SINGLE STATION SMOKE DETECTING ALARM DEVICE OR DEVICES IN AN AREA SO THAT  IT  IS  CLEARLY  AUDIBLE  IN  EACH COMMON  SPACE, WITH RULES TO BE PROMULGATED BY THE COUNCIL.
+FOR PURPOSES OF THIS SUBDIVISION, COMMON SPACE MEANS A SPACE ACCESSIBLE BY ALL  RESI- DENTS,  INCLUDING,  BUT NOT LIMITED TO, A LOBBY, A HALLWAY, AND A STAIR- WELL,
   D. such device or devices shall be  in  compliance  with  the  uniform code,  provided, however, that for purposes of this subdivision, battery operated devices shall be permitted,
   [d.]
 E. upon conveyance of any real property containing a one or  two- family  dwelling  or  a  condominium  unit  used  as a residence and the transferor of the shares allocated to an apartment located in a building owned by a cooperative housing corporation where such apartment is  used as  a residence, the grantor shall deliver to the grantee at the time of conveyance an affidavit indicating that the  grantor  is  in  compliance with  this subdivision.
 The grantee shall have ten days from the date of conveyance within which to notify the grantor if the alarm or alarms are not operable.
 Upon notification, the transferor shall bear any  cost  of compliance with the provisions of this subdivision, [e.]
 F.  notwithstanding  any  other  provision  of law, a failure to comply with the provisions of this subdivision shall not be a breach  of any warranty in a conveyance of real property, nor shall it be a defense to any claim made under a policy of insurance issued to insure the prop- erty against fire or other casualty loss.